 - Advanced System Protection image backup to a set of rotating USB drives

 - Cloud Backup to an offsite cloud service provider.
 (Requires add-on)

 - File Protection data to a local disk or NAS

 A System Protection backup to a rotating set of external USB drives creates archived, air-gapped backups for disaster recovery.
-To learn more, see System Protection
+To learn more, see Advanced System Protection